 Our focus is on the main alternative: broken scale and conformal invariance with a ``dilatonic'' Higgs boson.
 A dilaton, or NG boson for conformal invariance, has the property that it couples to particle mass \cite{MGM62}.
-At first, this idea was applied to strong interactions, as reviewed in \cite{Carr71}.
+At first, this idea was applied to strong interactions, as reviewed in Ref.~\cite{Carr71}.
 A few years later, it was noted \cite{Ell76} that, in the SM, tree-level couplings of the Higgs field are dilaton-like, i.e.\ they couple to mass.
 The literature on dynamical Higgs bosons spawned by this observation is unfortunately not consistent about the meaning of ``dilaton'' and overlooks the need to \emph{hide} conformal invariance as it becomes exact.

 The clearest examples of this are walking TC theories with dilatonic modifications \cite{Appel10,Yam11,Appel13,Yam14,Golt16}.
-Consider the walking region shown in the right diagram of figure \ref{fig:beta}.
+Consider the walking region shown in the right-hand diagram of Fig.~\ref{fig:beta}.
 The WW-mode fixed point lies within the conformal window where dilatons cannot exist, but it is supposed that in the walking region at the edge of the window, dynamics is affected by ``dilatons'' due to a field dependence $\sim \exp(\sigma/F_\sigma)$ in an effective Lagrangian.
-It is then argued that these ``dilatons'' couple to an operator which is small near the scale-symmetry limit
+It is then argued (following a suggestion in Ref.~\cite{Diet05}) that these ``dilatons'' couple to an operator which is small near the scale-symmetry limit